Skip to main content

 Types of seafood that are safe for dogs

-The most common types of seafood that you are likely to feed your dog divide into two main groups: Shellfish and finfish.
+The most common types of seafood that you are likely to feed your dog are divided into two main groups: Shellfish and finfish.
 They are both safe for your pet, but there are specific ways to clean, prepare, and cook them to make a good meal for your dog.
 Brittle bones, shells, and crustacean heads and feet can damage your dog’s digestive system.

 Shellfish: In this group, we include marine animals like shrimp, crab, oyster, scallops, and lobster.
 Mollusks are also in this group.